davisshaver/tech-docs/tools/github.md

 We use Github for all of our development projects.
 Here's a quick summary:

 * Github Issues are often used in conjunction with [Trello cards](tools/trello.md) to break a project into multiple implementation steps.
 * We follow a feature branch pull request workflow.
-Developers are encourage to commit often and keep their commit history — no squashing, please.
+Developers are encourage to commit often and keep their commit history clean — no squashing, please.
 * An issue can comprise multiple pull requests.
-Only once the issue has passed business acceptance should it be closed.
+Issues should only be closed after final product owner signoff.

 Read on for more detail on how we use Github.

 ## Issues

 * Clear titles make everything much more manageable.
-For instance, "Twitter optimization" is better as "Incorporate Twitter Card meta tags into header just now."
+For instance, "Twitter optimization" is better as "Incorporate Twitter Card meta tags into header".
 * Use in-description task lists to itemize components of the issue: `* [ ] Specific thing needing to be done`
 * Be descriptive in your issue description.
-Feel free to rewrite / modify as needed to clarify.
+Feel free to rewrite/modify as needed to clarify.
-* Poorly-defined issues, or ideas more broadly, shouldn't be filed as Github issues.
-Ideas should go in the Fusion for the Future repo.
+* Issues should only be filed once they can be specific and actionable.
+Ideas and concepts should go in the Fusion for the Future repo.

 ## Labels